-The geothermal production fields of the Hellisheidi Geothermal Power Plant are south of Hengill.
+The geothermal production fields of the Hellisheidi Geothermal Power Plant are situated south of Hengill area.
 The power produced in the first phase is 90 MW, and at full capacity it can reach 300 MW for electricity and 400 MW in thermal power.

 The district utilities of Akranes and Borgarbyggð merge into Reykjavik Energy and Akranes places its electricity utility and Andakílsá Hydropower Station under the umbrella of Reykjavík Energy.
 The Act on the Establishment of the Reykjavik Energy partnership is set.
 Act on the Establishment of the Reykjavik Energy partnership.
 The City of Reykjavik holds a 92.22% stake in the company, Akranes 5.45%, Hafnarfjörður 0.94%, Borgarbyggð 0.75%, Garðabær 0.47% and Borgarfjarðarsveit 0.17%.
-This rapidly changes.
-Garðabær and Hafnarfjörður vanish from the group of owners and Borgarbyggð and Borgarfjarðarsveit merge.
+This, however, soon changes.
+Garðabær and Hafnarfjörður depart from the group of owners and Borgarbyggð and Borgarfjarðarsveit merge.

 Most of Reykjavik Energy’s water utilities are in the capital area, but also in many parts of South and West Iceland.